Wilshire/Fairfax station

-Wilshire/Fairfax station is an under construction, underground rapid transit (known locally as a subway) station on the D Line of the Los Angeles Metro Rail system in LA's Miracle Mile area along Wilshire Boulevard at its intersection with Fairfax Avenue.
-It is slated to open during the Winter of 2026.
-It will be served by the D Line (formerly Purple) and will be the second station west of Wilshire/Western station.
+Wilshire/Fairfax station is an underground rapid transit station on the D Line of the Los Angeles Metro Rail system in LA's Miracle Mile area along Wilshire Boulevard at its intersection with Fairfax Avenue.
+The station opened on May 8, 2026.
+It is served by the D Line and is the second station west of Wilshire/Western station.

+Service

+Connections

+As of 8 May 2026, the following connections are available: